ablaberge/demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

+    The algorithm that we are seeking to write is a demultiplexing algorithm for sequencing data.
+This means that our algorithm should read through a group of FASTQ files (four, one for each read), and seperate each sample's records into their own file.
+We will do this using the indexes contained in Read 2 and Read 3 files.
+Index pairs that do no match for any given record will be added to one of two "index hopped" FASTQs (based on R1/R4).
+Additonally, any reads with undetermined bases should be directed to an second pair of FASTQs.
+We should also report how many read pairs were classified as paired, index hopped, or undertermined at the end.
+One further goal is to report how many times each index was swapped (i.e. i2 was swapped with i10 a total for 4 times).

-2. Describe output
+3. Describe output

+    Output files:

+        - read1.fq x 24
+           <index>_read1.fq <-- naming covention
+        - read2.fq x 24
+           <index>_read2.fq <-- naming covention
+        - hopped_read1.fq
+        - hopped_read2.fq
+        - unk_read1.fq
+        - unk_read2.fq
+    Printed output:

+        - Whether or not the algo ran successfully (don't print other output if it failed)
+        - Number of read pairs in each category (paired, index hopped, and undetermined)
+        - How many times each index was swapped

-3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
+5. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
-4. Pseudocode
+6. Pseudocode
-5. High level functions.
+7. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)
     3. Test examples for individual functions